 Language: German-Japanese simultaneous interpretation provided

-Organized by German-Japanese Lawyers' Association (DJJV) and supported by Friedrich-Ebert-Stiftung (FES), Japanese-German Center Berlin (jdzb) and German Academic Exchange Service (DAAD)
+Organized by German-Japanese Association of Jurists (DJJV), Friedrich-Ebert-Stiftung (FES), Japanese-German Center Berlin (jdzb) and German Academic Exchange Service (DAAD)